fluffy/4572bis/draft-ietf-mmusic-4572-update.md

 with a given certificate, and to carry fingerprints associated with multiple certificates.
 The fingerprint matching procedure, when multiple fingerprints are provided, are also clarified.
-The document also updates the preferred cipher suite with a stronger cipher suite, and removes the requirement to use the same hash function for calculating a certificate fingerprint and certificate signature.
+The document also updates the preferred hash function with a stronger cipher suite, and removes the requirement to use the same hash function for calculating a certificate fingerprint and certificate signature.